tleverett/CSS-Documentation/docs/principles-of-object-oriented-css/index.md

  * Templates/classes - "templates" are used in HTML and too many other contexts to be useful -->

+## What is an Object?

+Before we can start applying object-oriented principles to CSS, we need to have a solid understanding of what is an object _really_?

+In class-based object-oriented programming paradigms an object is an instance of a class (OOP).
+These instances are collections of class-members which can include:

+ * fields
+ * variables
+ * properties
+ * data structures
+ * functions
+ * methods
+ * procedures

+Since there are a lot of variations in terminology here we can simplify things greatly when we [consider all class-members to be functions or special types of functions][cmf].

 ## SOLID

 [**S**ingle Responsibility Principle][S]